A new year, a new direction

 Justice Oregon for Black Lives

-Justice Oregon for Black Lives, a five-year, $25 million initiative to uplift Black Oregonians, leadership and organizations is a commitment to harness the momentum toward racial justice by deepening investment in Black-led and Black-serving organizations, community well-being and lasting strategic change.
+Justice Oregon for Black Lives is Meyer's five-year, $25 million initiative to uplift Black Oregonians through deeper investment in Black-led and Black-serving organizations, community well-being and lasting strategic change.

 Learn more